mcmilk/7-Zip-zstd/README.md

 - [7-Zip Homepage](http://www.7-zip.org/)
 - [7-Zip ZStandard Homepage](https://mcmilk.de/projects/7-Zip-zstd/)
-- Request for inclusion into the mainline 7-Zip: https://sourceforge.net/p/sevenzip/discussion/45797/thread/a7e4f3f3/
+- [Request for inclusion](https://sourceforge.net/p/sevenzip/discussion/45797/thread/a7e4f3f3/) into the mainline 7-Zip:
-  - result, will not be included :(
+  - result, will currently not included :(

 ## Donate
 If you find this project useful, you can...